whyline/migrate-mongoose/README.md

 ### Notes

-1. Currently, the **-d**/**dbConnectionUri**  must be provided along with the database you want to use.
+Currently, the **-d**/**dbConnectionUri**  must include the database to use for migrations in the uri.
-example: `-d mongo://localhost:27017/migrations`
-2. Currently the framework uses the `migrations` collection to keep track of migrations
+example: `-d mongo://localhost:27017/migrations` .
+If you don't want to pass it in every time feel free to use the `migrate.json` config file or an environment variable

 ### How to contribute